gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl2-whats-new.md

 samplers, all the filtering and repeat/clamping parameters that were part of a texture move to the sampler.
 This means a single texture can be sampled in different ways.
-Repeating or clampped.
+Repeating or clamped.
 Filtered or not filtered.

 A mini side rant: I've written 6 game engines.
 I've never personally ever had a artist need to filter textures in